mgazzar/simple_nlp/README.md

 simple_nlp
 ==========

+Hi all ,

-simple NLP app using C#
+this is a simple NLP app using C# I made in the AI project

+Documenation will be updated soon